You are viewing an old version of this wiki. View the latest version.

-Modest Mouse is an alternative rock band which formed in 1993 in Issaquah, Washington, United States.
-The band's original lineup consisted of guitarist Isaac Brock, drummer Jeremiah Green and bassist Eric Judy.
+Modest Mouse is an American rock band.
+The band was formed in 1993 in Issaquah, Washington, United States by guitarist Isaac Brock, drummer Jeremiah Green and bassist Eric Judy.
 Since being signed to Sony's Epic Records in 2000, Modest Mouse has attained significant popular success with songs such as "Float On" and "Dashboard."

-The band's current configuration is Isaac Brock (vocals, guitar), Tom Peloso (strings, horns, bass, keyboards), Jim Fairchild (guitar), Eric Judy (bass), Jeremiah Green (drums) and Joe Plummer (drums).
-Plummer has recently become the new drummer for The Shins.
+The band's current configuration is Isaac Brock (vocals, guitar), Tom Peloso (strings, horns, bass, keyboards), Eric Judy (bass), Jeremiah Green (drums) and Joe Plummer (drums).
+Jim Fairchild has replaced Marr for their 2009 tour while Marr focuses on his other band, The Cribs.
+Marr is a former member of legendary alternative band The Smiths and Plummer has recently become the new drummer for The Shins.

 Brock came up with the name "Modest Mouse" when he read the Virginia Woolf stream of consciousness essay The Mark On the Wall in which the author described the working middle class as "modest mouse-coloured people"